When you begin web testing, one of the primary decisions you’ll have to make is when you’re going to test manually or use automated testing.

 Additionally, most QA processes will begin with some degree of manual testing because it’s an ideal way to perform one-off testing and exploratory test cases as well as usability and ad-hoc testing.

 The limitations of manual testing are that it’s not the best method for test cases that have frequent repetition.
-For code that’s updated by the day or hour, manual testing would take an exponential amount of time and human resources, and therefore, would not be an efficient way to approach agile CI.
+For code that’s updated by the day or hour, manual testing would take an exponential amount of time and human resources, and therefore, would not be an efficient way to approach Agile development.

 Furthermore, because manual testing is performed by a human, there’s more room for human error as opposed to the accuracy of automated testing.
 It can also be a boring, time consuming and tedious task for developers to continually perform manual tests every time they update a code, rather than spending their time actually improving the code itself.